-- Two levels of assessment: The assessment takes place at two levels of the research organisation, i.e. the level of the Graduate School and the level of research units; - Three main criteria: The research units are assessed on the three assessment criteria, i.e. research quality, relevance to society, and viability.
+- Two levels of assessment: The assessment takes place at two levels of the research organisation, i.e. the level of the graduate school and the level of research units; - Three main criteria: The research units are assessed on the three assessment criteria, i.e. research quality, relevance to society, and viability.

-The Review Committee was requested to report its findings on the research units in line with the three main criteria.
-With respect to the evaluation of VLAG as a whole the findings should be reported in descriptive terms.
+The evaluation committee was requested to report its findings on the research groups in line with the three main criteria.
+With respect to the evaluation of VLAG the findings should be reported in descriptive terms.
 For the assessment of the research units, the results of the assessment should be given both in scores as well as in descriptive terms.
 In the text, the most important considerations of the committee should be clarified, while the conclusion should be summarized in a single discrete score according to a four point scale (annex 1).
-An excerpt of the Standard Evaluation Protocol was provided as a tool supporting this assessment.
+An excerpt of the standard evaluation protocol was provided as a tool supporting this assessment.
 The three criteria should always be reviewed in relation to the group's mission, especially if this mission restricts the group to operate only for / in a national scientific community.